A robust approach to quantifying uncertainty in matching problems of causal inference: Robust Z-Test

 \section{Robust Z-Test}

-In this section we consider the canonical $z$-test for estimating whether the difference in mean of the treatment and control populations is sufficiently greater than 0, when outcomes are real-valued, that is: $Y(t) \in \mathbb{R}$.
-After computing the robust z-statistic, a p-value for it can be obtained with the canonical Normal asymptotic approximation.
+In this section we consider the canonical $z$-test for estimating whether the difference in mean of the treatment and control populations is sufficiently greater than 0, when outcomes are real-valued, that is: $y(t) \in \mathbb{R}$.
+Again we will compute extreme values of $z$ that could occur from the set of feasible match assignments.

+Again, after computing the extreme values of the z-statistics, p-values for them can be obtained with the canonical Normal asymptotic approximation.
+At that point, we can determine whether the hypothesis test result is robust to the choice of match assignment.

 In what follows, $M$ is the total number of pairs, and $\hat{\sigma}$ is the sample standard deviation of the differences, $y^t_i-y_{\a(i)}^c$.
 The $z$-score is:

 Our robust statistic in this case is defined as the pair: